BEST OF NAMIBIA

 Our African adventure begins today as we board a KLM jet bound for Amsterdam.

-We arrive in Amsterdam this morning and connect with a flight to Johannesburg, arriving this evening.
+We arrive in Amsterdam this morning and connect to our flight to Johannesburg, arriving in the late evening.

-The morning is at leisure before a midday flight to Windhoek, the capital of Namibia.
+A mid-morning flight takes us to Windhoek, the capital of Namibia.
 The Republic of Namibia, formerly German Southwest Africa (1884-1915) was mandated as South West Africa to South Africa by the League of Nations in 1920 and gained its independence in 1990.
-This evening we enjoy a welcome buffet dinner in the hotel’s Ekipa restaurant.
+Afternoon at leisure before our welcome buffet dinner in the hotel’s Ekipa restaurant.

 Hilton Windhoek (BD)

-After breakfast, we drive south to the old German town of Keetmanshoop, with photo stops and a picnic lunch en route.
+The morning is at leisure to participate in activities of your choosing.
+After checkout, we drive to the old German town of Keetmanshoop.
 This afternoon we visit the extremely photogenic “quivertree forest” to photograph hundreds of these fascinating plants bathed in warm afternoon light and juxtaposed against the setting sun.
 The quivertree is one of the most interesting and characteristic plants of the very hot, dry parts of Namibia.
 Actually, it’s not a tree, but an aloe.
 It’s often called a kokerboom because some Bushmen and Hottentot tribes used the tough, pliable bark and branches to make quivers for their arrows; koker is the Afrikaans word for quiver.

 We return to the quivertree forest for sunrise photography, then midday is free to explore historic Keetmanshoop on your own.
 This afternoon we drive to the Giants’ Playground, captivating rock formations comprised of gigantic dolerite boulders that glow with the warmth of late-afternoon light.
 The dolerites (160-180 million years old) are magma that was pressed up, but cooled off just below the earth’s surface.
 The softer parts of the stone and the top layer of the earth’s crust eroded away, which left the dolerites exposed.
 Return to Keetmanshoop after sunset.

-Additional time for photography at Giants’ Playground before driving west through the Namib Desert to Luderitz, on the Atlantic coast.
+Sunrise photography at the quivertree forest before driving west through the Namib Desert to see the feral horses at Garub Namib.
+We then continue on to Luderitz, on the Atlantic coast.
 Scarcely touched by the 21st century, this remote seaside town is reminiscent of a small Bavarian village with its bakeries, coffee shops, Art Nouveau architecture, and a Lutheran church rising above the lesser buildings.
 The picturesque port supports a fleet of crayfish (rock lobster) boats that are active from November to April.
 Buffet dinner this evening at Barrels, a local favorite.

 Luderitz Nest Hotel (BD)